w3f/Grants-Program/Grant Application - Reference blockchain system.md

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview

 Current Web2 applications provide and manage online services to the public, but are still owned and controlled in private.
 Such a contradiction causes problems like privacy invasion, personal data occupation and exclusive monopoly when public and private interests conflict.